mayureshw/feeds2mail/README.md

 yt-dlp package) of the email.
 This may help in deciding whether to view the item now or at leisure later.

+## url

+This feed type is to select items from an arbitrary URL use regular expression on its URL and/or hypertext using properties urlregex and txtregex respectively.

+Use this only as last resort and form the regular expressions carefully.

+Many newspapers have stopped supporting RSS feeds, which is where I found this type of feed useful.

 # System Requirements:

 - python3 is required